 It's the question that's often first asked or first told when the subject of the worst terror attack in the nation's history comes up: Where were you?
 What do you remember most?
-The Associated Press posted an inquiry on Facebook this week asking people around the world to describe their most vivid memory of Sept.
+The Associated Press posted an inquiry on Facebook asking people around the world to describe their most vivid memory of Sept.
 11, 2001.
 A sampling of their verbatim responses follows.